 “Yes, I suppose it is,” Milo smiled, lips faltering into a lopsided line.

 She’d caught it out of the corner of her eye, along with the colour of his scarf.
 The sight was an image she couldn’t quite shake, even as the years rolled by.
 For a time, in spite of all need and care she put into preserving that night, she did want to unshackle herself from it.
 Patience thought of Milo often.
 Always there; lying on the wet grass and gazing up to the inky sky on some should have been unimportant day in January, telling her in his own convoluted way that he felt it too.
 She would recount how she couldn’t answer his question, whatever she supposed it was, or know how long they had trudged through the fields from that pub in the 'ass end of nowhere'.
-In the end it was the stars that lingers, and their lack of choice as that was dealt to her only moments later.
+In the end it was the stars that lingered, and their lack of choice in being tethered to her.
+It was the same lack of choice dealt to her only moments later.
 The car was too fast and for all those mocking stars in the sky that he watched so keenly, they didn’t light the road for him.
 It was possibly the closest and furthest she’d been to understanding what this was, or had been.

 The colour of his scarf had been red.